Kaapiii/concrete5_storage_locations/README.md

 #### Create a service account

-Create a service account through the web console with the following two minimum IAM roles:
+Create a service account through the web console with the following minimal IAM role:

 (Role title / [role key])

-- **Storage Object Creator** / [roles/storage.objectCreator]
-- **Storage Object Viewer** / [roles/storage.objectViewer]
+- **Storage Object Admin** / [roles/storage.objectAdmin]

 Create a key in the json format and download the key file.